FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Impact Statement

 \section{Impact Statement}

-This paper presents work whose goal is to advance the field of scientific machine learning by introducing physically rigorous neural surrogates.
-The primary impact of FluxNet lies in its ability to accelerate complex PDE simulations by orders of magnitude without sacrificing physical validity, potentially reducing the massive computational energy footprint associated with large-scale scientific modeling in climate science and engineering.
-By structurally enforcing conservation laws and bounds, our method mitigates the risk of unphysical predictions that typically plague data-driven solvers, thereby enhancing the reliability of AI-driven systems in safety-critical applications.
+This paper presents work whose goal is to advance scientific machine learning by introducing physically rigorous neural surrogates.
+FluxNet can accelerate complex PDE simulations by orders of magnitude without sacrificing physical validity, potentially reducing the computational energy footprint associated with large-scale scientific modeling in climate science and engineering.
+By structurally enforcing conservation laws and bounds, the method mitigates the risk of unphysical predictions that typically affect data-driven solvers, enhancing reliability in safety-critical applications.
 There are no specific negative societal consequences or dual-use risks that we feel must be highlighted here.